chuck-alt-delete/blog-source/content/posts/portfolio.md

-# Portfolio
+---
+title: "Portfolio"
+date: 2021-07-23T18:54:05-07:00
+draft: false
+---

-Most of my work these last few years has lived in private repositories, so I've created this site to do more "learning out loud."
+Most of my work these last few years has lived in private repositories, so I've created this site to do more "learning in public."
 I will keep this page updated with exemplars of my work.

 ## Free Courses